OpenEvalProject/evals/manuscripts/elife-66904/v1/manuscript.md

 ## Results

-## Hbs1l is required for embryogenesis
+### Hbs1l is required for embryogenesis

 Multiple neurological abnormalities, including defects in motor control, were recently described in a patient with biallelic mutations in Hbs1l (O'Connell et al., 2019).
 Alternative splicing of Hbs1l produces transcripts that encode two distinct proteins (Figure 1A).
 Levels of full length Hbs1l (Hbs1l-V1 and Hbs1 in human and yeast, respectively) were dramatically decreased in Hbs1l patient fibroblasts (O'Connell et al., 2019).
 The levels of the shorter isoform II (Hbs1l-V3 in human), which is encoded by the first 4 exons of full-length Hbs1l and a unique last exon (‘exon 5a’) located between exon 4 and exon 5 of the Hbs1l locus, were relatively unaffected in the Hbs1l patient fibroblasts (O'Connell et al., 2019).
 In contrast to the translation-dependent quality control function of Hbs1l, previous studies suggest that isoform II of Hbs1l is likely an ortholog of the Saccharomyces cerevisiae protein SKI7 (Brunkard and Baker, 2018; Kalisiak et al., 2017; Marshall et al., 2018), which is involved in global mRNA turnover (Kalisiak et al., 2017).
 Although an additional splice variant (Hbs1l-V2 in human) which lacks the third coding exon is annotated in the human transcriptome (Mills et al., 2016; O'Connell et al., 2019), this splice variant is not annotated in mice, and we were unable to detect it by RT-PCR.

 ![Figure 1.](https://cdn.elifesciences.org/articles/66904/elife-66904-fig1-v1.jpg)

-**Figure 1.:** Hbs1l is required for embryogenesis.(A) Domain structure of HBS1L and isoform II and the exons encoding the two splice variants.
+**Figure 1.:** (A) Domain structure of HBS1L and isoform II and the exons encoding the two splice variants.
 (B) Design of Hbs1l loss-of-function alleles that target Hbs1l and isoform II.
 Hbs1ltm1a allele, Hbs1l specific gene trap (hypomorph); Hbs1ldelta allele, Hbs1l specific deletion of exon 5 (Hbs1l-, knock out); and Hbs1lGTC allele, Hbs1l gene trap to target Hbs1l and isoform II (knock out).
 (C) Cresyl violet-stained cross-sections of testis from P45 control (Hbs1ltm1a/+) and Hbs1ltm1a/tm1a mice.
 Immunofluorescence was performed with antibodies to proliferating cell nuclear antigen (PCNA, red) and sections were counterstained with DAPI.
 (D) Cresyl violet-stained sagittal brain section from 4-month-old control (Hbs1l+/+) and Hbs1ltm1a/tm1a mice.
 (E) Splicing analysis of correctly spliced Hbs1l and trapped Hbs1l transcripts in various tissues from 4-month-old control (Hbs1l+/+) and Hbs1ltm1a/tm1a mice. β-actin was used as an input control.
 (F) Quantitative RT-PCR analysis of Hbs1l and isoform II using cDNA from E8.5 embryos.
 Data were normalized to Gapdh and the fold change in gene expression is relative to that of controls (Hbs1l+/+) from each cross.
 Data represent mean + SEM.
 (G) Bright field images of control (Hbs1l+/+ and Pelo+/+), Hbs1l-/- and Pelo-/- embryos at E7.5, E8.5, and E10.5.
 Scale bars: 500 μm and 200 μm (higher magnification), 50 μm (immunofluorescence image) (C); 500 μm (D); 100 μm (E7.5), 200 μm (E8.5), and 2 mm (E10.5) (G).
-PTC, premature termination codon; Frt, flippase-mediated recombination site; loxP, Cre recombinase-mediated recombination site; En2(SA), splice acceptor of mouse Engrailed-2 exon 2; SC, spermatocytes; SG, spermatogonia; St, spermatids; LC, Leydig cells. t-tests were corrected for multiple comparisons using Holm-Sidak method (F). ns, not significant; **p≤0.01; ***p≤0.001.Figure 1—source data 1.Hbs1l is required for embryogenesis.
+PTC, premature termination codon; Frt, flippase-mediated recombination site; loxP, Cre recombinase-mediated recombination site; En2(SA), splice acceptor of mouse Engrailed-2 exon 2; SC, spermatocytes; SG, spermatogonia; St, spermatids; LC, Leydig cells. t-tests were corrected for multiple comparisons using Holm-Sidak method (F). ns, not significant; **p≤0.01; ***p≤0.001.

 To study the neurological function of Hbs1l in mice, we first examined an Hbs1l allele (Hbs1ltm1a) with a gene trap cassette inserted between ‘exon 5a’ and exon 5 (Figure 1B).
 As previously reported, homozygous Hbs1ltm1a/tm1a mice were viable, but male mice were infertile (O'Connell et al., 2019).
 Histological analysis of the Hbs1ltm1a/tm1a testis at postnatal day P45 revealed a dramatic loss of mitotically active (PCNA+) spermatogonia, as well as spermatocytes and spermatids that normally differentiate from these cells (Figure 1C).
 However, no overt defects were observed in the Hbs1ltm1a/tm1a brain (Figure 1D).